chadallison/book_quotes/README.md

   us to live our real lives – rather than as substitutes and surrogates for that life – we would need many fewer products to be happy.
 (Naomi Klein, XI)
+- “If you just ask people for help – if you just admit that you don’t know something – they will fall all over themselves trying to help.”
+  (38)
+- “Since we were the first catalog in the United States to use recycled paper, the result was a disaster the first season … But in that first year alone our switching to recycled paper saved 3.5 million kilowatt-hours of electricity and 6 million gallons of water; kept 52,000 pounds of pollutants out of the air and 1,560 cubic yards of solid waste out of landfills, and prevented 14,500 trees from being felled.”
+(57)

 ------------------------------------------------------------------------